ernestchu/ernestchu.github.io/docs/src/courses/cse350-computer-network/chapter-1.md

 > Image credit to Computer Networking: A Top-down Approach, 7th Edition

 ###### Exercise
 How long it takes to send a file of 640,000 bits from Host A to Host B over a circuit-switched network.
 Suppose all links in the network use TDM with 24 slots and have a bit rate of 1.546 Mbps.
-Also suppose it takes 500 msec to establish an end-to-end circuit beform the host can begin to transimit the file.
+Also suppose it takes 500 msec to establish an end-to-end circuit beform the host can begin to transmit the file.

 - Each circuit has a transmission rate of 1.536 Mbps / 24 = 64 kbps
 - It takes 640,000 bits / 64 kbps = 10s to transmit the file